vetronics/cli_scripts/README.md

 # CLI Scripts

-A collection of C++ command-line tools for automating common system tasks and calculations.
+A collection of C++ and Python command-line tools for automating common system tasks and calculations.
 These scripts enable users to manage directories, perform system diagnostics, and calculate decibel values from input voltages.

 ## Table of Contents